English calamity: Warnings

 Keast had been warned about the weather several times before and during the hike.
 The weather report posted in the youth hostel for 17 April clearly indicated a change in the weather.
 The mountain station of the Schauinsland cable car had reported temperatures of 3 C in the morning, with fog, snowfall and about 12 cm of snow.
 Keast could have accessed this weather report by telephone.

 Hostel warden Hermann Reichert and storekeeper Carl Rockweiler, two experienced mountain hikers, expressed their concerns to Keast and urged him not to use the snow-covered hiking trails under any circumstances, but keep to the cleared road instead.
 In spite of their warnings, Keast left the road near Günterstal.

 When Keast asked for directions on his own at the St. Valentin inn, east of Günterstal, the innkeeper there also advised against a hike to the Schauinsland and pointed out that all paths and signposts were deeply covered in snow.
 Keast replied that he would just clear the snow off.
-The landlady at the inn did not notice he had a group of schoolchildren with him until they set off.
+The landlord at the inn did not notice he had a group of schoolchildren with him until they set off.

 At around 15:00 near the Kohlerhau locality, Keast – according to his own testimony – had a short conversation with two forestry workers who had stopped working due to the weather.
 He asked for directions, but saw no reason to break off the hike.
 This meeting is not mentioned in the prosecutor's report.

 Shortly after, in the upper Kappler valley, the group met a local postman, Otto Steiert, who had just returned from the nearby miners' hostel (Bergwerkszechenheim) of the Schauinsland mines.
 Steiert urgently warned Keast against any further ascent, pointing out the increasing snowfall, and offered to lead the group safely to Kappel.
 Keast declined, asking for further directions to the Schauinsland summit.
 He did not consider staying at the miners' hostel.